 Explanatory Note.
 Subsection (b) provides the definition of "offense element" applicable to subsection (a) and throughout the RCC.
-It is an open-ended definition, which establishes that both the objective elements and culpability requirement necessary to establish liability for an offense are among the offense elements subject to the burden of proof set forth in subsection (a).
-What is left unresolved by this non-exclusive list is whether any other aspect of criminal liability not addressed by the RCC should also be treated as an offense element subject to the burden of proof set forth in subsection (a).
-Under subsection (b), these issues are left for judicial resolution.
+It is an open-ended definition, which establishes that both the objective elements and culpability requirement necessary to establish liability for an offense are among the offense elements subject to the burden of proof set forth in subsection (a).4 What is left unresolved by this non-exclusive list is whether any other aspect of criminal liability not addressed by the RCC should also be treated as an offense element subject to the burden of proof set forth in subsection (a).5 Under subsection (b), these issues are left for judicial resolution.

 Relation to Current District Law.
 Subsection (b) codifies District law.
 While the D.C.
-Code does not contain a definition of "offense element," it is clear under DCCA case law that an offense's objective elements and culpability requirement are among the facts subject to the proof beyond a reasonable doubt standard.
+Code does not contain a definition of "offense element," it is clear under DCCA case law that an offense's objective elements and culpability requirement are among the facts subject to the proof beyond a reasonable doubt standard.6 that every individual going about his ordinary affairs have confidence that his government cannot adjudge him guilty of a criminal offense without convincing a proper factfinder of his guilt with utmost certainty.